 Let us look at another example of summary in the marketing job resume:

 Which one would the marketing recruiter prefer?

-We are sure the second one !
-Second one is like reinveting the wheel.
-Your capabilities as a marketeer shall show in terms of outcome achieved.
+We are sure of the second one!
+The second one is like reinventing the wheel.
+Your capabilities as a marketer shall show in terms of outcome achieved.